 Paying attention to the smaller things in life can have a positive impact on the way we think because it can wake us up to a lot of sensations that can be really pleasing, but that we often ignore.

 For example, if you usually eat your lunch whilst working on your computer or watching TV, then perhaps you aren’t really paying much attention to the taste of what you’re eating.
-To be more mindful in this instance, you could try switching off your electronic devices and focus on tasting each and every mouthful of your lunch – and chances are, you’ll enjoy it so much more!
+To be more mindful in this case, you could try switching off your electronic devices and focus on tasting each and every mouthful of your lunch.
+Chances are, you’ll enjoy it so much more!

 Try new things